daleathan/my-scripts/README.md

 sure how fast it would be if you had a lot of AUR packages installed - I have only a few. - Depends: python, python-requests, python-beautifulsoup4, pacman, wget (optional)
+* **backlight-change.sh** - This is a wrapper script for xbacklight.
+It allows you to increase or decrease the backlight and can optionally show notifications with notify-osd. - Depends: bash, xorg-xbacklight, libnotify (optional), notify-osd (optional)
 * **bin2text.py** - A silly little script that I wrote just for fun really.
 Does what it says on the tin. - Depends: python
 * **display-conf-tool.py** - This is a general pupose Tk gui frontend to